logbuddy/infrastructure-bootstrap/README.md

 For the other accounts, like herodot-org-iam and herodot-infra-webapp-prod, you also need to retrieve an Access Key ID and its Secret Access Key of each Root User kiessling.manuel+aws-herodot-org-iam@gmail.com and kiessling.manuel+aws-herodot-infra-webapp-prod@gmail.com respectively, and put these into a file named terraform.tfvars - a file that intentionally is not part of git.

 Use file terraform.tfvars.dist as the template for the files' structure.

-As soon as bootstrapping is done, set an AWS Web Console password for IAM user "AccountManager" in account herodot-org-iam manually.

-Use this IAM user (and its API credentials) to fully set up the herodot-org-iam account via `terraform/org-iam`.

-This in turn will set up all personal IAM users in herodot-org-iam, which are then able to assume the AccountManager role in all other accounts (use bin/assume-role.sh for this), and therefore are sufficient for any further AWS work from then on.

-Once bootstrapping is done, make sure to remove all Access Key ID / Secret Access Key pairs for all Root Users of all AWS accounts!